adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 *MaintainableCSS* is an approach to architecting and writing CSS that helps you and your team write modular, scalable and maintainable code.

-This guide will help you write CSS:

-- without having to override styles and,
-- without causing unexpected regression.

 ## There's nothing to download

 *MaintainableCSS* is not something you can download.
 It's a set of principles, guides and conventions to help you write CSS for small and large scale websites.